Semitoric families: Preliminaries on integrable and semitoric systems

 \paragraph{Marked semitoric polygons.}

 In this section we describe an invariant of simple semitoric integrable systems which we call a marked semitoric polygon, and which encodes the data of the \emph{number of focus-focus points}, \emph{polygon}, and \emph{height} invariants of the original classification in~\cite{PVNinventiones,PVNacta}.
-This is similar to the notion of decorated polygon introduced in~\cite{VNSepe}, but the marked weighted polygon does not include data about the so-called twisting index while the decorated polygon does.
+This is similar to the notion of decorated polygon introduced in~\cite{VNSepe}, but the marked semitoric polygon does not include data about the so-called \emph{twisting index} while the decorated polygon does.
+The only remaining invariant involved in the complete symplectic classification of simple semitoric systems is called the \emph{Taylor series invariant} and is not encoded in either the marked or decorated polygon invariants, see Remark~\ref{rmk:taylor}.
 A visual representation of a marked semitoric polygon is shown in Figure~\ref{fig:markedpoly}.
 Note that as in \cite{VNpoly}, we use the word \emph{polygon} to refer to a closed subset of $\R^2$ whose boundary is a continuous, piecewise linear curve with a finite number of vertices in any compact set, but in fact for a semitoric system on a compact manifold what we obtain is a polygon in the usual sense.

 Let $\pi_j: \R^2 \to \R$ be the canonical projection to the $j$-th factor, $j=1,2$.
 Let $\Delta \subset \R^2$ be a rational convex polygon (rational means that every edge is generated by an integral vector), let $s \in \Z_{\geq 0}$, let $\vec{c} = (c_1, \ldots, c_s) \in (\R^2)^s$, and let $\vec{\epsilon} = (\epsilon_1, \ldots, \epsilon_{s}) \in \{ -1,1 \}^{s}$.
 We call the triple $\left(\Delta, \vec{c}, \vec{\epsilon} \right)$ a \emph{marked weighted polygon} if $c_1,\ldots, c_s\in\mathrm{int}(\Delta)$ and $ \pi_1(c_1) < \ldots < \pi_1(c_s)$.
 Let